Logo

 • Fast conversion between fiat and crypto;

-Yellow Card is often used by traders prioritizing ease of entry and local payments.
+It is frequently used by traders who prioritize straightforward entry and local payments.

 5. OKX — Advanced Trading Environment

-OKX targets experienced users who rely on analytical tools and derivative instruments.
-Kenyan traders typically access the platform through P2P channels and supported gateways.
+OKX generally appeals to users who rely on analytical tools and derivative products.
+In Kenya, traders commonly access it through P2P channels and other supported connectivity routes.

 Core features: